General DefinitionAny part of the decedent's estate not allowed to the decedent's spouse or descendants and not disposed of by will. Sec. 524.2-101.

 - The entire intestate estate if: no descendant of the decedent survives the decedent; or all of the decedent's surviving descendants are also descendants of the surviving spouse and there is no other descendant of the surviving spouse who survives the decedent;

-- The first $225,000, plus one-half of any balance of the intestate estate, if all of the decedent's surviving descendants are also descendants of the surviving spouse and the surviving spouse has one or more surviving descendants who are not descendants of the decedent, or if one or more of the decedent's surviving descendants are not descendants of the surviving spouse.
+- The first $225,000, plus 1/2 of any balance of the intestate estate, if all of the decedent's surviving descendants are also descendants of the surviving spouse and the surviving spouse has 1 or more surviving descendants who are not descendants of the decedent, or if one or more of the decedent's surviving descendants are not descendants of the surviving spouse.
 Sec.
 524.2-102.

 Any part of the intestate estate not passing to the decedent's surviving spouse or the entire intestate estate if there is no surviving spouse, passes in the following order to the individuals designated below who survive the decedent:

 - If there is no surviving descendant, to the decedent's parents equally if both survive, or to the surviving parent;

 - If there is no surviving descendant or parent, to the descendants of the decedent's parents or either of them by representation;

 - If there is no surviving descendant, parent, or descendant of a parent, but the decedent is survived by 1 or more grandparents or descendants of grandparents, 1/2 of the estate passes to the decedent's paternal grandparents equally if both survive, or to the surviving paternal grandparent, or to the descendants of the decedent's paternal grandparents or either of them if both are deceased, the descendants taking by representation; and the other 1/2 passes to the decedent's maternal relatives in the same manner; but if there is no surviving grandparent or descendant of a grandparent on either the paternal or the maternal side, the entire estate passes to the decedent's relatives on the other side in the same manner as the 1/2;